icerpc/icerpc-docs/pages/slice/language-guide/operation.md

 create(name: string) throws (InvalidArgumentException, IOException)
 ```

-This exception specification allows operations to return an exception when the implementation of the operation
+This exception specification allows operations to return an exception when their implementations fail.
-fails.
-When the operation succeeds, it returns the return parameters and the exception specification is not used.
+When an operation succeeds, it returns the return parameters and the exception specification is not used.

 The operation can return any of the Slice exceptions after the `throws` or any Slice exception derived from these
 exceptions.